Our Training Locations

 D1 minibus training facilities

-Those candidates who opt to complete their D1 driver training at our Portsmouth, Reading, Southampton, Worthing or Theale sites will have access to our outstanding training facilities, including an on-site reversing area, giving our students a dedicated space to complete their reversing manoeuvres.
-We also have an immaculate fleet of training vehicles, all of which have automatic gearboxes.
+Those candidates who opt to complete their D1 driver training at our Portsmouth, Reading, Southampton, Worthing or Theale sites will have access to our training facilities.
+This includes our on-site reversing area, giving our students a dedicated space to practice their reversing manoeuvres.
+We also supply our own fleet of training vehicles, all of which have automatic gearboxes.

 Minibus D1 Driver Training

-We have a variety of Minibus D1 Training courses available for you to choose from, all of which will give you the skills and knowledge that you need to pass your practical driving test.
+We have a variety of Minibus D1 Training courses available that you can choose from.
+All training courses gives you the skills and knowledge to pass your practical driving test with confidence.

 I am a teacher and I need to drive a minibus?

-If you are a teacher in the private sector at a non-charitable school, you will need a full D1 minibus licence.
+If you are a teacher in the private sector at a non-charitable school, you will need a minibus licence.

 If you are a teacher in the state sector and drive under the CBPS, the area can be very complex and grey.

 If you drive during school hours it can be considered as for payment.
-This needs a full D1 licence.
+This needs a minibus licence.

 Also please check with your insurance company regarding the use of non – full ‘D1? licence holders to see if cover will still be in force.